 Is it safe to pump to induce labor?

 Many women have success with natural labor induction by stimulating the n*pples.
 Therefore, it is good if the pump is handled by the professional who know the procedures and the intervals.
-So, the answer for this safety question is YES.
+So, the answer to this safety question is YES.